David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 <h2 id="03"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">2.3 Applications</h2>
 <br>

-[//]: <> (Application security is as important as SQL security.
+Application security is as important as SQL security.
 Most applications are set up to have direct access to SQL, and in some cases with sysadmin rights.
-Secure coding practices as well as managing access and permisisons to the application account are the focus of this section.)
+Secure coding practices as well as managing access and permisisons to the application account are the focus of this section.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Parameterized Queries and Error Handling</b></p>
 <br>